 A cost segregation benefit analysis was recently conducted for a group of eight auto dealerships.
-The parent company had acquired buildings, new construction and renovation projects which resulted in a first-year savings of over $2M once the study was complete.
+The parent company had acquired buildings, new construction and renovation projects, which resulted in a first-year savings of over $2,000,000 once the study was complete.

-Cost segregation can be a very beneficial tax planning tool for auto dealerships.
-If you own or plan to acquire, renovate or construct an auto dealership, cost segregation could be a beneficial tax planning tool.
-IRS rules allow taxpayers to apply a cost segregation study any time after the building is purchased, renovated, or constructed, which provides a unique opportunity to plan which tax year depreciation deductions are realized.
+Cost segregation can be one of the most advantageous tax strategies available to property owners.
+Accelerating depreciation deductions leads to lowering of taxable income and taxes due.
+IRS rules allow taxpayers to apply a cost segregation study any time after the building is purchased, renovated or constructed, which provides a unique opportunity to plan which tax year depreciation deductions are realized.

 Cost segregation can help you increase cash flow and reduce tax liability.